minvws/gfmodules-demo-web/README.md

 # GFModules - Viewer Web

-This is the web frontend containing a flow to find discover patient data and an address book to find organization information.
+This viewer application can be used to find patient data and also provides an address book to find organization information.

+## Disclaimer

+This project and all associated code serve solely as documentation and demonstration purposes to illustrate potential system communication patterns and architectures.

+This codebase:

+- Is NOT intended for production use
+- Does NOT represent a final specification
+- Should NOT be considered feature-complete or secure
+- May contain errors, omissions, or oversimplified implementations
+- Has NOT been tested or hardened for real-world scenarios

+The code examples are only meant to help understand concepts and demonstrate possibilities.

+By using or referencing this code, you acknowledge that you do so at your own risk and that the authors assume no liability for any consequences of its use.

 ## Development setup